The very best places to experience Día de Muertos in 2026!

 Tlaquepaque itself is a relatively small town.
 If you’ve explored all the Día de Muertos fun, checked out the small museums, eaten and drunk your fill then you’re good to go.
 I spent 4-5 days staying in Tlaquepaque and was very happy with my timeframe.
 It gave us time to head into Guadalajara to explore the museums and to see everything in Tlaquepaque.

-Patzcuaro and Isla de Janitzio
+Patzcuaro and Isla de Janitzio, Michoacan

-What to Expect in Patzcuaro and on Isla de Janitzio
+What to expect in Patzcuaro and on Isla de Janitzio

 Janitzio is the place to experience Day of the Dead in the state of Michoacan.
 Janitzio is a small island at the centre of Lake Patzcuaro.
 People tend to base themselves in the lake-side pueblo magico of Patzcuaro and visit Isla de Janitzio for the Día de los Muertos festivities by boat.

+🦋 Butterflies feature heavily in daily life in this part of Mexico.
+The monarch butterfly migration into the state of Michoacan begins around this time and also in this area the fishermen use large ‘butterfly nets’ to catch their fish.
 During Día de Muertos the fishermen ceremoniously fan their nets to create a breeze that will carry the souls of the dead from their watery graves in the lake and up the stairs to the cemetery on Janitzio Island.

 This goes hand in hand with the local legend that says when people die, their souls fly like monarch butterflies over an enchanted lake to Lake Patzcuaro to the Island of Janitzio.
 As you cross the water in your boat, if you open your heart you’ll see their souls in the water of the lake.

-What to Do in Patzcuaro and on Isla Janitzio for Día de Los Muertos
+What to do in Patzcuaro and on Isla Janitzio for Día de los Muertos

 Patzcuaro